Resources for Parents and Caregivers

 Provides 24/7, free, and confidential support for individuals in crisis or distress.
 Through phone, chat, and text services, they offer immediate emotional support, suicide prevention, and mental health resources.
 They also provide community education and training programs to promote mental health awareness and crisis intervention skills.

-MindFlip Program: Brain Science Tools for Everyday Living
+MindFlip Program - Brain Science Tools for Everyday Living

 Family Smart